-- \$21.3 million increase attributable to higher NGL prices for our Seabreeze pipeline; and - \$2.5 million increase attributable to higher throughput volumes for our Seabreeze pipeline.
+- \$21.3 million increase attributable to higher NGL prices for our Seabreeze pipeline; and - \$2.5 million increase attributable to higher throughput volumes for our Seabreeze pipeline as described above.

-Gross Margin - Gross margin increased \$1.0 million, or 43%, to \$3.3 million in 2004 from \$2.3 million in 2003 mainly as a result of higher per unit margin for our Seabreeze pipeline.
+Gross Margin - Gross margin increased \$1.0 million, or 43%, to \$3.3 million in 2004 from \$2.3 million in 2003 mainly as a result of higher per unit margin for our Seabreeze pipeline driven primarily by our Seabreeze pipeline transporting a larger portion of our volumes under higher margin supply contracts.